 Check your prospective building practitioners are registered with the Victorian Building Authority (VBA).

 - This does not apply to some work.
-View our About builders, tradespeople and other building practitioners page.
+View About builders, tradespeople and other building practitioners.

 - You can check if the builders you are considering were involved in any prosecutions or inquiries by contacting the VBA.

 - A person must be registered to reblock, restump, demolish or remove a home, regardless of the value of this work

 If your project is big, consider engaging an independent quantity surveyor to assess your plans and estimate the cost.
 This can help you when comparing quotes from builders.
 The Australian Institute of Quantity Surveyors has a list of its members.

 Find out how long the building business you are considering has existed and whether it has always traded under the same name.
 You can do this by contacting the Australian Securities and Investment Commission.

 Find out about a builder’s reputation by checking for any: